Skip to main content

 So what are ethical funds?
 Ethical funds will look to only purchase shares or bonds from companies designated as being socially, environmentally and morally responsible and avoid organisations and sectors that have a negative impact on the planet and don’t align with the values of the individual choosing to invest.

-These funds will be geared towards the advancement of “positive ESG characteristics” with potential for worthwhile environmental and social outcomes. e.g. a fund investing in clean energy technology.
+These funds will be geared towards the advancement of “positive ESG characteristics” with the potential for worthwhile environmental and social outcomes. e.g. a fund investing in clean energy technology.
 Environmental, Social, and Governance refers to the three key factors in measuring the sustainability and societal impact of an investment in a company or business.

-Factors taken into consideration when applying ESG characteristics include contribution a company makes to climate change through carbon emissions, human rights and labour standards and if a corporation is being run in the right way.
+Factors taken into consideration when applying ESG characteristics include the contribution a company makes to climate change through carbon emissions, human rights and labour standards and if a corporation is being run in the right way.

 Risk rating: 5/7